EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

         $ git checkout 604a39a

-    now the head is perfect where it should have been
+    now the HEAD is perfect where it should have been

         $ git switch -c "new branch"